 On set, a makeup artist and stylist use their skills to hide their flaws (that’s if they get to show their faces at all).
 Only then their photos are taken by professional photographers using short-term “peaking” techniques.

-And what can’t be hidden, can be deleted with photoshop.
-That’s also how their waists are made smaller, their breasts bigger, and every inch of their body altered to make them look fitter and slimmer.
-But even if these images weren’t digitally altered, no one can achieve someone’s else body type.
-A short, pear-shaped girl will never become tall and with a tiny waist, no matter how much she exercises or how little she eats.
+What can’t be hidden, can be deleted with photoshop.
+Their waists are made smaller, their breasts bigger, and every inch of their body altered to make them look fitter and slimmer.

 Related: 5 Ways To Learn To Love Your Body

 I know you’re smart enough to realise you can’t look like a Photoshopped 15 year old model.
 But you may still believe other myths that are masked as common sense.

 Like, losing weight is simply a matter of eating less and exercising more.
 If that doesn’t work, it’s because I’m weak and lazy.
 If only I had more willpower, I’d achieve my body goal.